Lemons and Basil

 okra-and-eggplant-stuffed-sweet-potato1eI think next time, I’ll roast them a little longer, the thin pieces that browned and got a bit crispy were my favorite.

-okra-and-eggplant-stuffed-sweet-potato1fokra-and-eggplant-stuffed-sweet-potato1gShort disclaimer: At this point I was pretty hungry, I made these after getting groceries Saturday afternoon and didn’t get home until about 2 and still hadn’t had lunch.
+okra-and-eggplant-stuffed-sweet-potato1gShort disclaimer: At this point I was pretty hungry, I made these after getting groceries Saturday afternoon and didn’t get home until about 2 and still hadn’t had lunch.
 So you’ll have to forgive my poorly hollowed sweet potato skins, it’s a bit embarrassing!
 Still, a little almond milk added to the cooked sweet potatoes, mix in the cooked veggies, put the mixture back in the skins, top with some feta cheese and they turned out pretty tasty and definitely filling!

 okra-and-eggplant-stuffed-sweet-potato1hBENEFITS OF OKRA: